faem/telegram-sh-bot/README.md

 - `/hello`: simply greets the user (anyone can run it)
 - `/getss`: takes screenshots of the pc and sends it to the user (only admin can run it)
-- `/sh <valid-shell-command>`: runs the command where the bot is running and sends any output returned by the command or error
+- `/sh <valid-shell-command>`: runs the command where the bot is running and sends any output returned by the command or error (only admin can run it)

  ## Bot ScreenShots
 Hello (`/hello`)              |      Get Screenshots (`/getss`)                |        Shell Command (`/sh`)